aboood40091/GTX-Extractor/README.md

-# Wii U GTX Extractor v3.0
+# Wii U GTX Extractor v3.2
-Extracts textures from the GFD ('Gfx2' / .gtx file extension) format used in Wii U games, and save them as DDS.
+Extracts textures from the GFD ('Gfx2' / .gtx file extension) format used in Wii U games, and saves them as DDS.

 Can Also convert DDS files into .gtx files!

-A bit of work could get it to extract .bflim files, too.

 # Requirements:
 Python 3.4 or higher.